 2. Pay the nomination fee.
-Enter in April to save $10 with the Early Bird discount.
+Enter early to save $10 with the Early Bird discount.

 At the end of the nomination form you will be required to pay the nomination fee via credit card if you are nominating in the Published Book Award categories.

 Some exemptions apply for concession card-holders.
 Please see How does the concession card fee exemption work?